Birth Doula Blog

 I'll admit it, there's something about being in a hospital or doctor's office that just makes you want to say "yes" to everything and question your God-given intuition.
 But you CAN speak up, ask questions, get second opinions, ask for more time, or just say "NO!"

 Having a doula who can educate you on the possible procedures and interventions is a great way of using knowledge to your advantage.
 She can let you know if you can opt out of something that doesn't sit right with you, help you start a conversation with your provider, give you unbiased info on the topic, and provide you with alternatives so that you can choose what's best.
 Not many women know they can refuse cervical checks, routine IV fluids, membrane sweep, breaking your water, some monitoring, induction if mom and baby are healthy, unnecessary C-sections, and ultrasounds for non-medical reasons.
-TIPS FOR SUCCESS •Create a birth plan and have a conversation with your provider regarding your wishes and how they can support it •Understand possible procedures/interventions and identify the ones you're not ok with (unless necessary) ahead of time •Providers are legally required to tell you the possible benefits and risks of any procedure, so ask before agreeing to anything •Your autonomy needs to be respected and you have the right to informed refusal...but the doctor also has the right to disagree to provide care you may request Click here to learn more about informed consent.
-Help, I'm Past 40 Weeks!![]()
+That's why having a doula can be so valuable.
+She can clearly see through scare tactics and practices that aren't suited for you.
+TIPS FOR SUCCESS •Create a birth plan and have a conversation with your provider regarding your wishes and how they can support it •Understand possible procedures/interventions and identify the ones you're not ok with (unless necessary) ahead of time •Providers are legally required to tell you the possible benefits and risks of any procedure, so ask before agreeing to anything •You have the right to decline any intervention or medication that you don't agree with, although it's best to consider the benefits and risks •Your autonomy needs to be respected and you have the right to informed refusal...but the doctor also has the right to disagree to provide care you may request Click here to learn more about informed consent.
+Help, I'm Past 40 Weeks!

 First off, relax!
 Due dates aren't an exact science and when your little one makes her debut can't really be predicted.
 In fact, only 5% of babies are born on their due date.
 What triggers labor isn't entirely clear but many studies show that when baby's lungs are developed she releases a hormone that begins labor.
 So if she hasn't come yet, chances are she's not ready.
 In fact, most first-time mothers deliver up to a week after their due date.